thesandybridge/wpengine-cli/README.md

-# WP Engine CLI v2
+# WP Engine CLI

-An improved version of my earlier tool.
-This version is built with Rust whereas the previous version was built using JavaScript with node.
+Built with Rust, this tool will allow you to control your sites, installs, users and more from your terminal or within a pipeline using headless mode.
 I have also opted to not use async which will speed up performance.
 I work on this in my spare time, features may be added and removed randomly until
 I push a version **1.0.0** release.